joniles/mpxj/mkdocs/docs/howto-use-timephased.md

-This is where having access to timephased data is important: looking at the Gantt chart alone doesn't allow us to readily understand when work is being performed.
+This is where having access to timephased data is important: looking at the Gantt chart alone doesn't allow us to readily understand when work is being performed, cost accrued or material used.
 This is also particularly important when we record actual values for our task: actual work performed may well not be distributed evenly across the duration of the task.

 ## Timescales